robmcmullen/atari800-shmem/README.rst

 end is included as ``wxatari.py`` and when run on the command line, will pass through any arguments to the atari800 core.
 E.g.::

+    cd tests
     python wxatari.py jumpman.atr

-will run Jumpman in the wxPython window.
+will run Jumpman in the wxPython window (assuming you have the ATR image of Jumpman as jumpman.atr, of course.
+See ).

 Usage